tk-notes/lucas-meier-blog/content/posts/2022/08/some-kems-and-some-proofs/index.md

 An even stronger variant of security also allows the adversary to make _decapsulation_ queries on ciphertexts of their choice.
 We call these _chosen ciphertext attacks_ (CCA).
-This models situations where we might know the keys corresponding with certain ciphertexts.
+This models situations where we might know the keys inside certain ciphertexts.
 While in practice these leakages could be quite limited, having a more expansive model of security covers many more situations, and we can construct schemes which satisfy this general model.